 - Revolut Review Summary

-Revolut is an online banking solution that provides a range of services for personal users and businesses.
+Revolut is a digital bank that provides a range of services for personal users and businesses.
 UK customers can benefit from a free standard account, or choose from one of three premium accounts that offer a range of additional features.

 In terms of basic banking, a Revolut account includes everything you could need.
 For example, you can make payments, receive a salary, and even make international payments.
 It also has a range of features such as vaults to help manage your money for bills and savings.